NU9N ESSB Flash Into Page

 Step 1:

-Download the latest 2496 Midi software upgrade and download the MIDI-OX program.
+Download the MIDI-OX program.

 When you download, make sure you choose a destination directory (folder) that you will remember in steps 3 and 7.